Home

 4. the floor is integrated into the dance.

-In the early 1900s Isadora Duncan, Ruth St. Denis, and Mary Wigman rebelled against classical ballet's rigid rules.
-They abandoned the classical ballet rules, technique, costume, and even shoes.
+In the early 1900s Isadora Duncan, Ruth St. Denis, and Mary Wigman rebelled against classical ballet's rigid rules where all movements springing from just five unnatural positions.
+They also abandoned the techniques, costumes, and even shoes.
 These early modern dance pioneers focused on creative self-expression - rather than technical virtuosity.
-Modern dance is a relaxed, free style, and is focused on emotions.
-This is in contrast to ballet's rigid structure of all movements springing from just five unnatural positions.
-Whereas ballet strives to be light and airy while modern dance has a deliberate use of gravity.
+Modern dance is relaxed, free style, and is focused on emotions.
+Ballet strives to be light and airy while modern dance has a deliberate use of gravity.

 In United States Loie Fuller, Isadora Duncan, Ruth St. Denis, Doris Humphrey, and Martha Graham developed their own styles of dance, and laid the foundations of American modern dance.